solarrabbit99/CustomShop/README.md

 ### Vending Machines

-A shop design used only for selling items with 27 available slots.
-The shop is capable of selling various kinds of items at once, each with its own price.
+A shop design with 27 available slots used only for selling items.
+The shop is capable of selling different types of items at once, each with its own price.

 ### Newt's Briefcase

-A shop that is able to hold virtually as much item of the same type as you want (the real limit being Java's Integer.MAX_VALUE, 2 147 483 647).
-This shop can be used for selling and buying at the same time.
+A shop capable of holding virtually as much items of the same type as you want (the real limit being Java's Integer.MAX_VALUE, 2 147 483 647).
+This shop can be used for both selling and buying at the same time.

 ### Salesman's Deal